Last updated on May 3, 2024

 This deck doesn’t run any infinite combos but it can generate some very aggressive synergies.

-The best example is Godo, Bandit Warlord and Isshin, Two Heavens as One, which together net you two extra combat steps for each attack.
+The best example is Godo, Bandit Warlord and Isshin, Two Heavens as One, which together net you two extra combat phases for each attack.
 This deck doesn’t make use of many other samurai besides Isshin but generating an extra combat step is always useful.
 Even if you’re just clearing away some blockers for your other attackers.
-Raiyuu, Storm's Edge also fits this role and these three creatures bask in an obscene amount of combat steps.
+Raiyuu, Storm's Edge also fits this role and these three creatures bask in an obscene amount of combat phases.

 Fervent Charge